Tag Archives: New Steven Soderbergh Movie

 Focused on educating and entertaining, I found Soderbergh’s film to be only partly successful at both.
 This is mainly because I had trouble staying engaged.
 Particularly, to my surprise, for much of Antonio Banderas and Gary Oldman’s scenes.
 The way the film is written, structured and edited certainly didn’t help matters.

-Eventually the whistleblower shows up; a character who, in real life has managed to remain anonymous, and this is where Soderbergh and the writers decided to get creative and give a face to the person behind the leak.
+Eventually, the whistleblower shows up; a character who, in real life has managed to remain anonymous, and this is where Soderbergh and the writers decided to get creative and give a face to the person behind the leak.
 It would be great to say that this is when things got really interesting.
-Sadly, no – due to the aforementioned story structure issues which resulted in the whole experience feeling quite disjointed.
+Sadly, not, and largely due to the aforementioned story structure issues, which then resulted in the whole experience feeling quite disjointed.

-The Laundromat felt like a series of very loosely linked stories that were somewhat entertaining on their own but together they didn’t make for a well put together finished product.
-Meryl Streep was of courser watchable, as always but that just wasn’t enough in the end.
+The Laundromat felt like a series of very loosely linked stories that were somewhat entertaining on their own but together they didn’t make for a well-put-together finished product.
+Meryl Streep was of course, watchable, as always, but that just wasn’t enough in the end.

 Watch The Laundromat if you’re really, REALLY curious.